-The Mother Of A Thousand Oaks Shooting Victim Begs For Gun Control Through Tears In Heartbreaking Video
+The Mom Of A Thousand Oaks Victim Begged For Gun Control In This Heartbreaking Video

 After 12 people died on Thursday when a gunman stormed into a bar in Thousand Oaks, California, people are calling for the gun violence to stop — just like they've shouted this a million times before.
 No matter where you stand on the issue, people need to hear from the victims themselves.
 Most importantly, people need to listen to the mother of a thousand oaks shooting victim beg for gun control — because her words should be enough for people to say "enough is finally enough."

 After a gunman ended the lives of 12 people on Thursday, people are calling for an end to the violence, as they have so many times before.
 Although so many people will give excuses as to why mass shootings keep on happening — or why gun violence can't be brought to an end in the United States — it's terrifying to know that events like these will keep on happening until they're put to a stop.
 It's times like these where people wish they knew what to say or what to do to help the family members of the victims from these shootings cope.

 Telemachus Orfanos — a 29-year-old man from California — was among these victims in the shooting, according to CNN, and his mom is one person who doesn't want "thoughts and prayers" from bystanders.
 In a heartbreaking plea on TV, Orfanos' mom, Susan Orfanos, spoke to KABC-TV and demanded a change be made.

 "I don't want prayers.
 I don't want thoughts.
 I want gun control and I hope to god nobody sends me any more prayers," Susan said.
 "I want gun control.
 No more guns."